ya5huk/qik-app/README.md

 # Notes

 Currently the app supports only connection, chat, and user/post page for each one of them.
-It DOES'NT have a group creating feature with links, but the group that would be created via the link is fully working If you want to keep working on this, your more than welcome ;) For questions email me :)
+It DOES'NT have a group creating feature with links, but the group that would be created via the link is fully working.
+If you want to keep working on this, your more than welcome ;) For questions email me :)